ysavinskyi/pdf_summarization_demo/README.md

 ## Support

-Once any question or issue arise when using following scrip, feel free to submit email to *sservelynx@gmail.com*.
+Once any question or issue arise when using this script, feel free to submit email to *sservelynx@gmail.com*.